Future-Secure-AI/microsoft-graph/src/microsoftGraph/README.md

 individual methods we can call.
 And there's also [`msgraph-typescript-typings`](https://github.com/microsoftgraph/msgraph-typescript-typings) which defines the models, however nothing appears to exist to pull these basic concepts together into a SDK.

-Since we're trying to do the minimum amount of effort, this project takes `msgraph-typescript-typings` injects strongly typed IDs and adds a simple (hopefully elegant) layer that allows individual methods to be added.
+This project takes `msgraph-typescript-typings` DTOS, injects strongly typed IDs in them and adds a simple (hopefully elegant) layer that allows individual operations to be added.

 ## Key concepts
 GraphAPI exposes a set of operations.
 This SDK has a series of `operations` defined that maps to this API.
 If we want to do some rich manipulation of those operations we use a `helper`.